MileHacker Logo

 Information Organizations

-• Directly contact individual resorts and tour operators for current information.
+• Directly contact individual resorts and tour operators for the latest information.

 • Local disability support organizations in Bali can provide specific details.

-• Confirm accessibility features prior to your trip to effectively schedule your journey.
+• Confirm accessibility features before you travel to effectively schedule your journey.

 Accessibility Recommendation